markrickert/cryptohopper-dashboard-watchlist/README.md

 ### Quick install links:

-> If you already have TamperMonkey installed and know what you're dong:
+> If you already have Tampermonkey installed and know what you're dong:

 #### All in one master script:
 * [`all.user.js`](https://github.com/markrickert/cryptohopper-dashboard-watchlist/raw/main/all.user.js) ⚠️ *No need to install other scripts if using this one.
 Please uninstall all below scripts prior to installing this.*